The Company: About East Coast Olive Oil

 Headquartered in Utica, New York, East Coast Olive Oil has become one of the leading bulk olive oil suppliers in the United States, serving over one thousand customers in the retail, food service, and industrial markets.
 Founded in 1991, the company originally focused its business on the food service trade.
 After a few years of rapid growth in this market, the company realized a need for a reliable supplier in the industrial trade and quickly established itself as a market leader.
 ECOO imports over 7,000 tons of olive oil annually for shipments throughout the United States.

 The company had been using a legacy SBT Accounting system since the beginning.
-However, as ECOO grew and expanded its distribution network, they found their system could not keep pace with increasing demand.
-“In our business there are short lead times on the sales side but long lead times on the purchasing side, so we needed a system that could tighten up both areas,” said Bert Mandia, Vice President of East Coast Olive Oil.
+However, as ECOO grew and expanded its distribution network, it found its system could not keep pace with increasing demand.
+“In our business, there are short lead times on the sales side but long lead times on the purchasing side, so we needed a system that could tighten up both areas,” said Bert Mandia, Vice President of East Coast Olive Oil.
 “The package we were using was a lot less functional in terms of manufacturing as well.”
-ECOO has been expanding rapidly and owns several other companies related to their main business including Utica Plastics (olive oil packaging), Olive Transport (olive oil delivery) and California Olive Oil Corporation.
+ECOO has been expanding rapidly and owns several other companies related to its main business, including Utica Plastics (olive oil packaging), Olive Transport (olive oil delivery), and California Olive Oil Corporation.

 - Improve planning and scheduling through MRP deployment

 - Accommodate higher transaction volumes than their current system was able to process